Schenkee/TryHackMe-Guides/Reports/Stealth_report.md

 CVSS:4.0/AV:L/AC:L/AT:N/PR:L/UI:N/VC:H/VI:H/VA:N/SC:N/SI:H/SA:N

 **CVSS Justification:**
 A low-privileged local account (`evader`) could leverage the granted `SeImpersonatePrivilege` to impersonate a SYSTEM token and execute processes as `NT AUTHORITY\SYSTEM`.
-This allowed creation of an administrative user and full system-level access.
-The attack requires local access (AV:L) but is low in complexity to perform (AC:L) when the privilege is present, and yields sever confidentiality/integrity impact.
+This allowed the creation of an administrative user and full system-level access.
+The attack requires local access (AV:L) but is low in complexity to perform (AC:L) when the privilege is present, and yields severe confidentiality and integrity impact.

 **Summary:**
 The `evader` user had `SeImpersonatePrivilege`, which was abused using a public exploit (GodPotato) to obtain `NT AUTHORITY\SYSTEM` execution context.
-This context was used to create a new administrative user (`tester`) which then allowed RDP access and gull GUI administrative control.
+This context was used to create a new administrative user (`tester`) which then allowed RDP access and full GUI administrative control.

 **Background:**
 Windows systems with `SeImpersonatePrivilege` (or similar impersonation rights) are susceptible to token impersonation techniques (various "Potato" families).
 The target permitted local abuse of this privilege.
 This allows attackers to perform actions on the target system with the privilege of `NT AUTHORITY\SYSTEM`.

 **Technical details & Evidence:**
-Local privilege escalation was achieved using GodPotato which has been listed in the appendices.
+Local privilege escalation was achieved using GodPotato, which is listed in the appendices.

 The first step was to transfer the GodPotato binary to the target machine via an attacker-controlled HTTP server.
 ```bash